 Ann Harrison is a journalist based in San Francisco.
 She has covered business, science and politics for numerous news organizations including Wired News, Fast Company, Agence France-Presse and several National Public Radio member stations.
 After working for several years as a technology reporter, Ann began writing about grey market economies.
 In 2020, Ann co-founded Lucid News where she presently serves as managing editor.
 She has an MS in science reporting from the Columbia University School of Journalism.

 In 2007, Ann began co-creating companies and organizations under the name Annie Oak.
 She founded the Women’s Visionary Congress and co-founded its parent organization the Women’s Visionary Council, the first nonprofit for psychedelic women.
-She created the Full Circle Tea House to provide a quiet space for psychonauts at music festivals.
+Recognizing the need to provide a quiet, comfortable space at music festivals, Ann created the Full Circle Tea House as a collaborative community art project.
 Ann is also the co-founder of Take 3 Presents, a San Francisco-based event production company that produces immersive art experiences.
 A long-time public health activist, Ann develops risk reduction strategies for event organizers.
-She is a long-time resident of the San Francisco Haight-Ashbury neighborhood.
+She is a resident of the San Francisco Haight-Ashbury neighborhood.